-Please find attached the software components that are being used at the project on LEGATO's dedicated Github:
+Please find below the software components used at the project, which are also available on the LEGATO dedicated Github.

 RediStreaming is a streaming module that leverages the content-based publish/subscribe system of Redis to stream messages to subscribers.
 Publishers are simulated by YCSB instances running a defined workload.
 The repository contains the application setup for a minimal working example of a word counting streaming module.
 We leverage this module as a use case to measure the energy consumption of hardware exploiting Intel SGX and AMD SEV trusted execution environments.

 HEATS is a heterogeneity- and energy-aware scheduler based on Kubernetes.
 It efficiently performs the placement or migration of tasks in a heterogeneous cluster by considering the performance and energy requirements of the tasks themselves as well as of the different architectures present in the cluster.

 Mercurium is a C/C++/Fortran source-to-source compilation infrastructure aimed at fast prototyping developed by the Programming Models group at the Barcelona Supercomputing Center (BSC).